Which governing law is customarily used on acquisitions?

 Use of English law is rather widespread in Russia, because a considerable number of Russian transactions are being implemented through an off-shore holding company.

 Nowadays, however, after the Civil Code reform, use of Russian laws in M&A and joint venture transactions tends to become more common.
 This is driven by liberalisation of Russian law which is now becoming more understandable and comfortable for foreign investors and has been supplemented with such instruments as warranties, representations and indemnities.
-High profile of Russian laws in M&A transactions also is driven by the concept of exclusive jurisdiction of Russian state commercial courts over so called ‘corporate disputes’ the scope of which includes, inter alia, disputes in connection with title to shares / participation interests, matters involving encumbrances on such title, etc. Accordingly, where a transaction target is a Russian company, the parties have to pay attention to Russian laws in constructing the terms and conditions of the transaction.
+High profile of Russian laws in M&A transactions also is driven by the concept of exclusive jurisdiction of Russian state commercial courts and certain accredited arbitration institutions over so called ‘corporate disputes’ the scope of which includes, inter alia, disputes in connection with title to shares / participation interests, matters involving encumbrances on such title, etc. Accordingly, where a transaction target is a Russian company, the parties have to pay attention to Russian laws in constructing the terms and conditions of the transaction.